Elevate Your Security Strategy: Insights from 2025

 Key Takeaway: Technology is Advancing Faster Than Organizations

-As we close out the year here at Blue Iron Sentinel, 2025 has been a year of education for our customers.
-Given that physical security solutions (video surveillance, access controls) have been around for a very long time, it's easy to keep using what has always been in place.
-Despite its shortcomings, leaving "well enough" alone is a very common strategy.
-This past year we've seen an increase in organizations taking time to better understand the advancements that have taken place over the last 5+ years in the physical security market.
-Knowing that technology advances as a pace far greater than we typically assume, stepping back and evaluating what's available, and more importantly, how those capabilities can help you accomplish more as an organization is more important now than it's ever been.
-Here are some ways we've watched this play out in 2025:
+This past year, we've seen an increase in organizations taking the time to better understand the advancements that have taken place over the last five years in the physical security market.
+Knowing that technology advances at a pace far greater than we typically assume, stepping back to evaluate what's available—and more importantly, how those capabilities can help you accomplish more—is more crucial than ever.
+Here are some ways we've observed this play out in 2025:

 Here are Some Examples from the Field: